Ending Violence Against Women and Girls

 From domestic abuse to rape to sex trafficking, gender-based violence threatens the social and economic wellbeing of women and girls around the world.

-Violence is Preventable.
+Violence is Unacceptable.

 Let's start here: